“Our mission is to help you make an informed decision on Medicare”

 However, here are the answers to some of the most common questions we get about Medicare and insurance brokers.

 The federal Medicare program is a health insurance program for individuals 65 years of age or older or under 65 with permanent disabilities.
 The federal government runs the program, and it is the largest health insurance program in the United States.
 There are four parts to Medicare: Original Medicare (Part A and Part B), Medicare Advantage (Part C), and Medicare Part D for prescription drug coverage.

 Medicare Advantage plans are an alternative to Original Medicare, also known as Part C. Medicare beneficiaries can purchase these plans from private insurers that have contracted with the program.
 Everything covered by Original Medicare will be covered by a Medicare Advantage plan.
 It also typically comes with additional benefits such as coverage for prescription drugs, vision, and dental care.

 Private insurance companies offer Medigap (also known as Medicare Supplement Insurance) plans.
 You still remain enrolled in Original Medicare, but Medigap, as the name implies, fills in the gaps.
 The advantage of Medicare Supplement Insurance is that your out-of-pocket costs will be lower than with a Medicare Advantage plan.

 Many Medicare beneficiaries prefer a Medigap plan because it gives them more flexibility in choosing doctors and hospitals.

-When shopping for Medicare coverage, it's important to work with someone who has your best interests in mind.
-At Medigap Seminars, our team of Medicare supplement agents is here to help you navigate the complex world of Medicare and find the right coverage for you.
+When shopping for Medicare coverage, it's important to work with someone who has your best interests in mind; an independent insurance broker.
+At Medigap Seminars, our team of Medicare supplement brokers is here to help you navigate the complex world of Medicare and find the right coverage for you.

 A Medicare broker can help you understand your Medicare options and enroll in the plan that best meets your needs.
 A broker can also help you compare different plans and find the one that offers the best value for your situation.